CarlosFelipeF/RecruitmentCoPilot/Global_Instructions.md

 - Only if those do not clearly contain Company + Role/Title (or are inaccessible), then ask me for them.

 CLARIFYING QUESTIONS
-- Ask as many clarifying questions as needed to be precise.
+- Ask as many clarifying questions as needed, one at a time, to be precise and wait for the answer before proceeding.
-- Group questions into a short list.
 - For each question, briefly state why it matters.
 - If I do not answer, proceed with clearly stated assumptions.